the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

   * Read more about [the lesser used switch-case in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch).
   * Read more about [a conditional in JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/Conditional).

-## Relational and Comparison Operators
+## Relational and Equality Operators

 For many if-else statements you will not always have a boolean at your hand.
 Instead, you will make decisions based on other primitive or structural types which are evaluated into booleans.
 For example, **relational operators** are used to derive booleans from an expression between two values of a relation: